alaingiorgetti/autocheck/docs/index.md

 AutoCheck is a random and enumerative testing tool for OCaml and WhyML.
-It is developed by Clotilde Erard and [Alain Giorgetti](https://members.femto-st.fr/alain-giorgetti/en) in the [DISC departement](https://www.femto-st.fr/en/Research-departments/DISC/Presentation) of [FEMTO-ST institute (UMR CNRS 6174)](https://www.femto-st.fr/en).
+It is developed in the [DISC departement](https://www.femto-st.fr/en/Research-departments/DISC/Presentation) of [FEMTO-ST institute (UMR CNRS 6174)](https://www.femto-st.fr/en), by Clotilde Erard, [Alain Giorgetti](https://members.femto-st.fr/alain-giorgetti/en) and Jérome Ricciardi.

 # Project home